IG and Toolkit frequently asked questions

 Q. I have heard that I need to encrypt my computers to reach level 2 of the NHS Information Governance Toolkit.
 Is this correct?

-A. Whilst there is not a specific requirement in the Data Protection Act to encrypt computers containing personal information, contractors must ensure that personal information is adequately protected.
-Encryption supports the protection of information and therefore supports compliance with the Data Protection Act.
+A. Whilst there is not a specific requirement in data protection legislation to encrypt computers containing personal information, contractors must ensure that personal information is adequately protected.
+Encryption supports the protection of information and therefore supports compliance with data protection legislation.

 The Information Commissioner’s Office has issued guidance on their approach to encryption.
 The guidance states that, “There have been a number of reports recently of laptop computers, containing personal information which have been stolen from vehicles, dwellings or left in inappropriate places without being protected adequately.
 The Information Commissioner has formed the view that in future, where such losses occur and where encryption software has not been used to protect the data, regulatory action may be pursued.